 I initiated this project in May 2012 after the Media-Cite association commissioned our collective Lab212 for the Nuit Verte event.
 The event was the final moment of the PanOrama festival, whose aim was to highlight the park belt along the left bank of the Garonne river, facing the city of Bordeaux.
 The Nuit Verte was to be held during the night of the 19th of September 2012 in the Parc de l’ Ermitage.

 I wanted to design something that could bring visitors into the woods at night.
-Usually, few people deviate from the marked and lit paths.
+Few people deviate from the marked and lit paths.
 However, it is when one wanders away that one really becomes aware of what surrounds oneself.
 This is when imagination awakens, when long forgotten sensations coming from childhood or prehistory resurface.

 Using a luminous device quickly appeared to be the best way to communicate with the visitor.
 It is a very expressive medium that does not interfere much with the forest environment.